implict/ofSiteKR/_documentation/video/ofVideoPlayer.markdown

 _version_deprecated: _
 _summary: _
 _constant: False_
-_static: no_
+_static: False_
 _visible: True_
 _advanced: False_
 -->

+_inlined_description: _

 _description: _

 Plays the movie.
 If the movie has been stopped or paused it will the continue playback at the point it was stopped.
+You still need to call update() periodically to ensure that you're copying frames to an ofTexture so that they can be drawn.